jina-ai/jina/README.md

 pip install jina
 ```

 To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai).

-If you are Windows user, see [this section](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses).
+⚠️ Currently, Jina doesn't support Windows.
+See [here](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses) for more information.

 ### In a Docker Container